min2ha/ukwa-site/content/target/35636/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Angela Burns (@AngelaBurnsAM) on Twitter (Conservative candidate for Carmarthen West and South Pembrokeshire)

 Angela Burns is the Conservative candidate for Carmarthen West and Dinefwr at the 2016 National Assembly Elections.